mwlang/crypto/README.md

 CAUTION:  THERE MAY BE BUGS!
 Report bugs in the issue tracker or send me a PR with the bug already fixed!

 ## What New!
+* April 2018:
+  * Added support for tracking Ethereum addresses and all ERC20 tokens held in that address.

 * March 2018:
   * Added support for staking wallets commonly listed on Cryptoid such as BitBean Cash.